Reynolds Number Calculator

 The Reynolds number has broad applications in real life.
-It can describe liquid flow in a pipe, flow around airfoils or an object moving in a fluid.
-In the following text, we have provided Reynolds number equation, units discussion and comparison of laminar and turbulent flows.
-Read on to find out what are laminar flow and turbulent flow Reynolds numbers.
-You will also find some examples of calculations which can be done with Reynolds number formula using this calculator.
+It can describe liquid flow in a pipe, flow around airfoils, or an object moving in a fluid.
+In the following text, we have provided the Reynolds number equation, units discussion, and a comparison of laminar and turbulent flows.
+Read on to find out what are the laminar flow and turbulent flow Reynolds numbers.
+Using this calculator, you will also find some examples of calculations that can be done with the Reynolds number formula.

 What is the Reynolds number? – Reynolds number units

 Reynolds number is one of the characteristic numbers used in fluid dynamics to describe a character of the flow.
 For example, if you want to compare a small-scale model (e.g., a model of an airplane) with a real situation, you should keep the Reynolds number the same.
 The Reynolds number is the ratio of inertial forces to viscous forces exerted on a fluid that is in relative motion to a surface.
 On one hand, inertial forces generate fluid friction which is a factor in developing turbulent flow.
 On the other hand, viscous forces counteract this effect and progressively inhibit turbulence.

 The Reynolds number definition generally includes the velocity of a fluid, the characteristic length (or characteristic dimension), and the properties of the fluid, such as density and viscosity.
 If you want to learn more about fluid viscosity, you should check out Stokes' law calculator, where you can find, among others, viscosity definition.
 Although the Reynolds number can be defined in several different ways, it remains a non-dimensional factor.

 Laminar vs turbulent flow (laminar flow Reynolds number, turbulent flow Reynolds number)

 Now, you probably want to know what Reynolds number means.
 Reynolds number is used to predict whether the fluid flow will be laminar or turbulent.